CarlHatoum/Spotify-TOP-50-songs/README.md

 Popularity : The higher the value the more popular the song is.

 ## Exploring the data
-Usinge R, let us start by plotting t
+Using R, let us start by plotting several

 ## Release History